In finance, we have three types of leverage or ways to “leverage” a company, which are:

 But remember that this effect can occur both in increases and decreases in sales.
 If you have a 1% setback in sales with a GAO equal to 2, you will have a 2% setback in operating profit.

 Operational leverage takes place in the presence of fixed costs in the company’s cost structure.
 If you pay rents, fees, insurance premiums, you may already experience an operating lever.

-It is based on the fact that a favourable impact on sales will increase operating profit by the same or a higher percentage since increasingly higher sales are divided between the same component of fixed costs.
+It is based on the fact that a favorable impact on sales will increase operating profit by the same or a higher percentage since increasingly higher sales are divided between the same component of fixed costs.